openearth/lisflood-fp-bmi/README.rst

 Compilation and usage
 ---------------------

+Note
-.. note:: The code was compiled, tested, and run on Linux systems only.
+    The code was compiled, tested, and run on Linux systems only.
 There is currently no support for Windows.
 The dependencies of the code are minimal are minimal and should work on most systems, also HPC environments.
 No testing was performed however on Ubuntu with version > 18.04.

 After cloning the code, the model can be compiled with ``make``.